 I would, however, like to see this “quiet” library that CNBC speaks of.

 ~Love and Libraries, Ingrid

 P.S.
-My condolences to hair-dresses and college professors, who also made this list.
+My condolences to hair-dressers and college professors, who also made this list.
 Dude, that shit doesn’t look easy either.